kuuvillage/protopolis-10k/contents/00_abstract.md

 The feasibility of this model is supported by several pioneering initiatives.
 Local Coop, developed by Paramita Inc. in Japan, demonstrates how local residents can assume municipal infrastructure functions.
 Network States, proposed by Balaji Srinivasan, presents a vision of geographically distributed online communities seeking national recognition.
 Kuu village, our experimental community, provides practical insights from implementing blockchain-based access control and economic activities in daily life.

-Through case analyses of these initiatives and technical validation, this study examines the feasibility of the new municipality model.
-It also presents phased transition scenarios and discusses implementation strategies that consider consistency with existing legal systems and social structures.
+This study systematically evaluates the feasibility of the two core systems through empirical validation using these three pioneering cases.
+Specifically, the Local Coop case validates the effectiveness of resident participation and the coexistence with existing infrastructure in the coalition-based direct democracy system.
+The institutional design analysis of Network States assesses the institutional legitimacy of coalition governance by geographically distributed communities.
+The practical data from kuu village verifies the daily operational feasibility of blockchain technology and its implementability in economic activities within the smooth taxation system.
+Through these validations, the study presents phased transition scenarios and discusses implementation strategies that consider consistency with existing legal systems and social structures.
 The empirical analysis demonstrates that efficient and democratic governance with a sustainable fiscal foundation is achievable in small-scale municipalities through appropriate institutional design and blockchain technology utilization.

 The contribution of this paper lies in providing a theoretical framework for a new municipality model independent of population size.
 The proposed model is expected to serve as practical guidance in the context of regional revitalization and community development.
 Furthermore, this research offers insights that contribute to policy discussions on future local government reform.